lichkitsch/campaigns/README-2.md

 | `1d4` | `1d6` | `1d8` | `1d10` | `2d6` | `2d8` | `2d10` | `2d12` | `3d10` | `3d12` | `4d10` | `4d12` |

 ## Items & Abilities
-Creatures can use learned abilities and collected items to improve ***specific*** action or damage rolls.
+Creatures can use abilities and collected items to improve ***specific*** action or damage rolls.
 This requires some creativity on the narrator's part when designing items and abilities: their use must be for a specific action or damage roll.
 For example, a `D`-rank grappling hook might add +2 to strength checks when used to scale a wall, but does not add +2 to any other action.
 Items are ranked by their effectiveness.
 Some items are spent when used and others break if used on an action roll where the `d20` lands on a natural 1.
 Characters start with three `F`-rank items and one `F`‐rank ability.
 Characters gain a new ability (or upgrade an existing one) when they level up.

 |  | F | D | C | B | A | S |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|